 Your food will likely be the first element that needs adjusting if you opt for third-party delivery.
 If you’re used to a sit-down model or small-radius delivery, then designing packing for a long car ride, or preparing previously undelivered food, might be a rude awakening.

 Starbucks has had to refine its menu by finding out which drinks are better suited for delivery than others and making drinks hotter for wait times.
 Currently, the Starbucks Delivers and Uber Eats FAQ page states that in order to maintain high standards of quality, “select food and beverage items are currently unavailable for delivery.”
 It will be interesting to see this challenge tackled over time.

 Aside from evaluating the menu, you will also want to mitigate the risk of disrupting in-store operations.
 Common practices for adjusting to delivery include implementing extra refrigerators, counter space, to-go shelving, and parking spaces for the delivery drivers.
 Since it’s difficult to predict how much of your sales will shift from dine-in to delivery, you will want to prepare yourself in case you have to significantly reduce dine-in space.

 The key difference between walking into a brick-and-mortar setting and ordering delivery is the opportunity to create a personalized experience for the customer.
 Leveraging an app is not only a way to bring people into a store, but also to compensate for the loyalty that is cultivated best within a physical location.

 When someone opens a delivery app, they are probably scouting out their options.
-Their intent is not tied to a specific restaurant, whereas it would be if they opened a branded app.
+Branded apps signify intent while a buffet of options indicates hunger-fueled browsing.

 Another problem is that the average user likely does not want to have multiple restaurant apps on their phone.
 If the whole point of delivery is convenience, the user will naturally want their food options available to them in one place.